-Shakibaei is on the board of the Protection of Family Values Foundation, along with Seyyed Mohammad Hadi Ayazi, a close friend of Mohammad Baqer Qalibaf.
+Shakibaei is on the board of the Family Values Bonyad, along with Seyyed Mohammad Hadi Ayazi, a close friend of Mohammad Baqer Qalibaf.

-(It is noteworthy of mention that former Bonyad Mostazafan custodian Mohsen Rafiqdust is also a member of the Protection of Family Values Foundation’s board of directors.
+(It is noteworthy of mention that former Bonyad Mostazafan custodian Mohsen Rafiqdoust is also a member of the Family Values Bonyad’s board of directors.
 His foundation, Nour, was involved in a 20-year-old sex trafficking scandal in which dozens were indicted.)

 - Meqdad Zakizadeh is the speaker of MJA and sits on the boards of Menhaj Enqelab Cultural and Media Institute as well as Matin Ray Pouya, both of which are involved in E-publications.
 The Institute produces conservative propaganda films including ones titled “The JCPOA Embarrassment” and “Purple Prudence,” which directly target President Hassan Rouhani’s policies.